raquel-gonzo/raquel-gonzo/README.md

 ## Highlighted projects
 ### 🎻 Violin-app
 Read and listen to your sheet music and keep a practice log.
-Made with JWT Auth, Bootstrap, React and MongoDB.
+Made with JWT Auth, Bootstrap, React and MongoDB/Atlas.
+Check it out <a href="https://violin-studio.herokuapp.com/">here</a>!

 ### 🕉️ Yoga sequence generator
 Browse yoga poses to create your own flow.
 Made with React and Bootstrap.
 Check it out <a href="https://yoga-gen.netlify.app/">here</a>!